vbookshelf/LangGraph-Experiments/Exp7-Adding chat to exp6 React pattern using my agentic functions/README.md

 ### Objective
 - Add chat to an agent running a ReAct (Reason + Act) pattern
-- can chat with the agent.
+- User can chat with the agent.
 - The agent only does research (runs ReAct) when needed.
 If the message is simple (like "Hello") then the agent just responds to the message.
 - Use only agent functions i.e. don't use LangGraph.